briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

     fact.

-    3. _(3)_ "Insurer" means any person that is authorized to engage in the business of insurance in this State under [Title XXXIX][ORC Title 39] of the Ohio Revised Code; The Ohio Fair Plan Underwriting Association created under Ohio R.C.
-[3929.43][ORC Section 3929.43]; any health insuring corporation;
-    and any legal entity that is self-insured and provides benefits to its employees or members.
+    3. _(3)_ "Insurer" means any person that is authorized to engage in the business of insurance in this State under [Title XXXIX][ORC 39] of the Ohio Revised Code; The Ohio Fair Plan Underwriting Association created under Ohio R.C.
+[3929.43][ORC 3929.43]; any health insuring corporation; and any legal entity that is self-insured and provides benefits to its employees or members.

     4. _(4)_ "Policy" means a policy, certificate, contract or plan that is issued by an insurer.